New faces elected to McBride Council *by-election results*

 On Nov.
 29, Minister Fassbender signed a Ministerial Order to allow the remaining two members of council to constitute a quorum until the vacancies are filled through a by-election.

-During this time of transition, Minister Fassbender has instructed the mayor and the remaining councillor to not make any long-term decisions, including any creating legal or financial liabilities for the village.
+During this time of transition, Minister Fassbender instructed Mayor Martin and Councillor Thompson to not make any long-term decisions, including any creating legal or financial liabilities for the village.

 The Village’s focus should be on decisions essential to sustaining the operations of government only, according to the Province.